karmaniverous/stan/.stan/system/stan.project.md

 Execution semantics

-– Order: execute in the listed order; stop at first failure. – Pre‑ops only: apply ops, then run the patch pipeline (git apply → jsdiff). – Dry‑run: `stan patch --check` parses and validates ops, prints the plan, and makes no changes. – Logging: write a deterministic summary and detailed results to `.stan/patch/.debug/ops.json` (each op → { verb, src?, dest?, status: ok|failed, errno?, message? }). – FEEDBACK integration: on failure, abort and include the failing op + reason in the FEEDBACK envelope diagnostics.
+– Order: execute in the listed order; stop at first failure. – Pre‑ops only: apply ops, then run the patch pipeline; on any failure, do not persist diagnostics — produce clipboard prompts as above. – Dry‑run: `stan patch --check` parses and validates ops, prints failures the same way, and makes no changes. – Dev‑mode stderr: in the STAN repo, failing tests emit concise errors to stderr for each failed op.

 Validation